-In 2013 I worked in pattern development for a garment factory, though it was compliant with local regulations, being part of the dynamic took me to deepen the questioning around what is involved in the supply chains for mass production of our clothing & everyday objects.
-I began researching more about the subject, and felt inspired by international social impact projects, curious about sustainability & corporate responsibility in the company I worked in, I was searching for more meaning in my work.
+In 2014 I worked in product development for a garment factory, though it was compliant with local regulations, being part of the dynamic took me to deepen the questioning around what is involved in the supply chains for mass production of our clothing & everyday objects.
+I began researching more about the subject, and felt inspired by international social impact projects that focused on sustainability & corporate responsibility.
 Reading about the Rana Plaza disaster that sparked Fashion Revolution hit home, picturing something like that happen to us, to the people I saw every day.

 An object made by hand carries within the story of who makes it and that of the generations that evolved the craft.
 I am in awe of the rawness of natural materials & how they are shaped, by hand, with knowledge passed on from generation to generation.

 Seeing the imminent reality of skills & generational knowledge slowly disappear further inspired my journey in entrepreneurship to creating the opportunities that did not yet exist.